cranhaven/cranhaven.r-universe.dev/README.md

 # CRANhaven - Repository for Recently Archived CRAN Packages

-_WARNING: This is a proof of concept to explore the idea of giving some more leeway to packages that get archived on CRAN.
-If it turns out to be a not-so-good idea, it will be removed again._
+_WARNING: This is work under development!
+Please do _not_ rely on it for production and do _not_ add CRANhaven to `Additional_repositories` of your package._

-The **[CRANhaven]** R package
-repository, available on R-universe, hosts packages that were recently archived on CRAN.
+The **[CRANhaven]** R package repository, available on R-universe, hosts packages that were recently archived on CRAN.
 Those packages can be installed using:

 ```r
 install.packages("somepkg", repos = c(getOption("repos", "https://cloud.r-project.org"), "https://cranhaven.r-universe.dev"))
 ```

-Packages remains on CRANhaven for up to four weeks, or until they are unarchived on CRAN.
+Packages remain on CRANhaven for up to five weeks, or until they are unarchived on CRAN.